panzerdp/dmitripavlutin.com/posts/165-vue-next-tick/index.md

 ## 2. nextTick() with async/await

-If `nextTick()` is called without arguments, it will return a promise that will be resolved when component data changes reach DOM.
+If `nextTick()` is called without arguments, it will return a promise that resolves when component data changes reach DOM.

 This helps to take advantage of the more readable `async/await` syntax.